-Chicago is home to a robust network of disability-owned businesses, including beloved neighborhood restaurants, an acclaimed bakery, a walking tour company, and beyond.
+Chicago is also home to a vibrant community of disability-owned businesses, including neighborhood restaurants, acclaimed bakeries, a walking tour company, and beyond.
 By weaving accessibility and inclusion into everyday life, these Chicago small business owners are creating spaces for belonging throughout the city.

 Discover disability-owned businesses in Chicago that are worth celebrating this July and all year long.